askrella/whatsapp-chatgpt/README.md

 # Whatsapp Chatbot

 This project is a whatsapp bot that uses OpenAI's ChatGPT to respond to user inputs.
-To use ChatGPT (GPT 3.5), simply type `!gpt` followed by your prompt, and the bot will generate a response.
+To use ChatGPT, simply type `!gpt` followed by your prompt, and the bot will generate a response.

 ## Requirements